Jonastino21/Jonastino21/README.md

 - 🔭 I'm currently working on an **Application designed to automate the management and creation of Dolibarr instances**
 - 🌱 I'm currently learning on **Cybersecurity and Projects managements**
 - 📫 You can reach me on mail: **heryniantso@gmail.com**
-- ⚡ Fun fact: **My mission?
-Tease my friends until they strike back…😄 but always in a fun and friendly way!**
+- ⚡ Fun fact: **Tease my friends until they strike back…😄 but always in a fun and friendly way!**

 ---